fnieee/UserManagementSystem/README.md

 ## Assumptions and Design Choices
 - Phone number & email must be unique
-- Soft deletes ensure users are not permanently removed.
 - Admin-only frontend access.
 - Login or Register before accessing the system.